THE FIRST YEARS

-The founding pastor, Father Francis Rudden, S.J., celebrated the first parish Mass on Easter Sunday, April 4, 1926 in University Heights Town Hall with fourteen parishioners present.
-The newly organized parish numbered fifty-three families.
-Gesu School opened on September 7, 1926, in a rented duplex which was located on Silsby Rd.
-The first faculty of Gesu School consisted of four Sisters of Notre Dame.
-On May 29, 1927, fourteen children received their First Holy Communion in University Heights Town Hall.
-On June 19, 1927, three boys and four girls graduated from Gesu School as its first class.
+The founding pastor of the Church of the Gesu, Father Francis Rudden, SJ, celebrated the first parish Mass on Easter Sunday, April 4, 1926, in the University Heights Town Hall with fourteen parishioners in attendance.
+The newly-organized parish numbered fifty-three families.
+Gesu Catholic School opened on September 7, 1926, in a rented duplex located on Silsby Road.
+The school’s first faculty was comprised on four sisters of Notre Dame.
+On May 29, 1927, fourteen children received their First Holy Communion at a Mass in the University Heights Town Hall.
+Graduation Day for Gesu Catholic School’s first eighth-graders, four girls and three boys, took place on June 19, 1927.

 Better accommodations for both the church and school came in November, 1927, when the Cleveland Heights Board of Education donated three portable buildings to Gesu.
 These were placed on what would become John Carroll University property facing Miramar Boulevard.
 Two of the buildings were used for classrooms, while the third was used as a chapel.
 The wooden cross that graces the interior wall of the present church above the stairway to McAuley Hall was the one that stood above the front door of that first tiny Gesu Church.
 Nearby, a frame bungalow was built to serve as a rectory.
 These made up the physical plant of Gesu Parish until 1940.
 Father Benedict Rodman, former president of John Carroll University, served as Gesu’s pastor during this period.